NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The water heater setpoint can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] Additional desuperheater inputs are described in :ref:`water_heater_desuperheater`.
   .. [#] TankModelType choices are "mixed" or "stratified".
+  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
+         Tank losses will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the water heating system per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.

 .. _water_heater_tankless: